-The Triangle Expressway System extends from the interchange of Interstate 40 (I-40) and NC Highway 147 on the north end to the NC Highway 55 (NC 55) Bypass near Holly Springs, N.C., on the south end, for a total of 18.8 miles.
-The road also extends the planned and partially complete Outer Loop around the greater Raleigh area.
-Travelers use a limited-access, six-lane, high-grade facility from I-40 to the NC 55 Bypass near Holly Springs, reducing congestion on the heavily used NC 55.
+The Triangle Expressway system extends from the interchange of Interstate 40 (I-40) and North Carolina Highway 147

+(NC 147) on the north end to the NC 55 bypass near Holly Springs, N.C., on the south end, for a total of 18.8 miles.
+The road also extends the planned and partially complete outer loop around the greater Raleigh area.
+Travelers use a limited-access, six-lane, high-grade facility from I-40 to the NC 55 bypass near Holly Springs, reducing congestion on the heavily used NC 55.
 The expressway also improves access to the Research Triangle Park and other employment centers.
 The initial plan of the Complete 540 project will be to extend the expressway to I-40 southeast of Raleigh.
-The Complete 540 Phase 1 project is on-time and on-budget with approximately \$336 million spent (representing 26% of the plan of finance budget), and \$91 million of contingency available.